 Rowan Williams retired in 2020 and has returned to live in Wales.

 Dame Judi Dench made her professional acting debut in 1957 with The Old Vic Company.
 Over several decades she has established herself as one of Britain’s finest performers on both stage and screen.
 Dame Judi has received many award nominations or her acting in theatre, film and television, winning eleven BAFTAs (including the BAFTA Fellowship in 2001), seven Laurence Olivier awards (including the Society’s Special Award), two Screen Actors Guild awards, two Golden Globes, an Academy Award (Oscar) and a Tony Award.

 In June 2011 she received a fellowship from the British Film Institute.
-Dame Judy was awarded an OBE in 1970 and DBE in 1988.
+Dame Judi was awarded an OBE in 1970 and DBE in 1988.

 Her most recent West End appearance was in Peter and Alice playing opposite Ben Whishaw at The Noel Coward Theatre in 2013.